cmiao7-illinois/LLM_React/README.md

-# ChatterUI - A simple app for LLMs
+# LLM_React - A simple app for LLMs

-ChatterUI is a native mobile frontend for managing chat files and character cards inspired by SillyTavern.
+LLM_React is a native mobile frontend for managing chat files and character cards inspired by SillyTavern.
 It aims to provide a mobile friendly experience to inferface with Large Language models.
-ChatterUI supports multiple backends and can even run GGUF models locally on your device.
+LLM_React supports multiple backends and can even run GGUF models locally on your device.

 <div>
 <img src ="https://github.com/Vali-98/ChatterUI/blob/master/assets/screenshots/recents.png" width="150" >